SylvainGa/BatteryMonitor/README.md

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+V1.4.4 Added tge following
+- Graph history view defaults to showing data from the last full charge (if any) or one hour if less than that.
+However, zomming OUT while not zoomed toggle showing this or the whole data.
+- When zooming, the zoom level is shown.
+- Optimized the search for the last full charge because if you're like me, you hardly charhe to 100% and searching the whole array wasted too much time.
-V1.4.4 As data accumulates, calculating the slopes and drawing the graph can cause a "running for too long" crash.
-Now in Graph views, the slope aren't updated until the view is changed to a text view.
+- In Graph views, the slope is decoupled from the graph update.
+It update at its own intervals.
+As data accumulates, calculating the slopes and drawing the graph can cause a "running for too long" crash.

 V1.4.3 Fixed a potential crash when calculating the history array size